 it important for a student to be aware of copyright law?

 Copyright infringement is expressly prohibited by the US Copyright Act.
 Anyone who infringes another's copyright in a creative work is subject to liability, and could be required to pay large sums in damages.

-who violates these policies, then, can be disciplined at any of the Maricopa Community Colleges.
+A student who violates these policies can be disciplined at any of the Maricopa Community Colleges.
 This discipline could include suspension or even expulsion.

 law allow me to download files from a college web site?